daniel-gheorghita/MLOps_car_price_prediction/README.md

 ## Monitor the pipeline via dashboards

 ### Experiment tracking
-Use this dashboard to inspect all the experiments and the training models.
+Use this dashboard to inspect all the experiments and the training models (default address http://0.0.0.0:5000).
 ![MLFlow Experiments](https://github.com/daniel-gheorghita/MLOps_car_price_prediction/blob/master/dashboards/mlflow_experiments.png)
 ### Model tracking
-Use this dashboard to inspect the registered models.
+Use this dashboard to inspect the registered models (default address http://0.0.0.0:5000).
 ![MLFlow models](https://github.com/daniel-gheorghita/MLOps_car_price_prediction/blob/master/dashboards/mlflow_models.png)
 ### Prefect dashboard
-Use this dashboard to inspect the workflow.
+Use this dashboard to inspect the workflow (default address http://0.0.0.0:4200).
 ![Prefect dashboard](https://github.com/daniel-gheorghita/MLOps_car_price_prediction/blob/master/dashboards/prefect_dashboard.png)
 ### Jupyter Notebook
-Use this for development and experimenting with new code.
+Use this for development and experimenting with new code (default address http://0.0.0.0:8888).
 ![Jupyter Notebook](https://github.com/daniel-gheorghita/MLOps_car_price_prediction/blob/master/dashboards/jupyter_notebook.png)
 ## Acknowledgements
 As my dear wife is expecting and the due date is around the corner, I have made quite some sacrifices to follow this class and finish this project before the big B-Day.